The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 - Biathlon – The newest game on the monitor combines two sports: Nordic Skiing and Target Shooting.
 The biathlon consists of racing laps with a shooting stage between each lap!

-The fixed monitor arm allows the angle of the display to be adjusted.
+The Model E has a fixed monitor arm but does allow the angle of the display to be adjusted.

 When working out, the top-section of the display always shows: total time, number of strokes per minute, distance achieved and 500m split time.